The Sulcata Tortoise is the most popular species of pet tortoise in the world.

 How Big Do Sulcata Tortoises Get?

-Baby Sulcatas are born at around two inches in size.
+A baby Sulcata is born at around two inches in size.
 Their growth rate will vary greatly based on their diet, enclosure, and environment.

 Healthy tortoises will reach seven inches at one year old and gain five to ten pounds each year.